There is no such thing as a maintenance free deck.

 little color or tint last

 longer than completely clear sealers.
+Ipe is very dense and will absorb very

-Here is a prime example of a maintenance free deck.
-As you can see
+Here is a prime example of a early

-mildew is just as happy growing on recycled plastic and oak pallets as it is on
+maintenance free deck.
+As you can see mold is just as happy growing on recycled plastic and oak pallets as it is on

-new wood!
-The solution.... regular cleaning with bleach and water or various
+cleaning with bleach and water, or various

-deck cleaners (ex: T.S.P. trisodium phosphate).
+deck cleaners (ex: T.S.P. trisodium phosphate). there are also enzyme

 has somewhere to attach and grow is the key.